Mechanisms behind HIV-1 latency and rebound - Peter Svensson's group

 The problem for an HIV cure is that, even though the virus particles are eradicated, the infected cells maintain the information of remake the virus.
 This information is integrated in the host cell as a provirus.
 The provirus switches between active and inactive states.
 Thereby, the infected cells evade both the immune system and death associated with massive viral production.

 Our research group is interested in the molecular mechanisms behind the epigenetic state reversal of the HIV-1 provirus.
 The focus of our research group is to investigate the establishment, maintenance and reversal of epigenetic states of the HIV-1 provirus.
-This circuitry of HIV-1 latency is modeled and tested in cell lines, as well as primary cells from both HIV- and HIV+ donors.
-By characterizing the composition of proviral chromatin and how it connects with transcription and viral production, we have identified several new aspects of how the virus evades the host mechanisms of elimination.
+This circuitry of HIV-1 latency is modelled and tested in cell lines, as well as primary cells from both HIV- and HIV+ donors.
+By characterising the composition of proviral chromatin and how it connects with transcription and viral production, we have identified several new aspects of how the virus evades the host mechanisms of elimination.
 Recently, we found that the reactivatable portion of the latent reservoir act as an enhancer.

 We view epigenetic state reversal of proviral chromatin as a general model to understand the activation and silencing of other loci important for e.g. development and cancer.